dashkite/local-credentials/README.md

 #### Method: *Profile::update handler ⇢ undefined*

 Runs handler bound to profile and stores the profile.
 Useful for ensuring that profile updates are stored.
 Promise resolves when the update has been stored.

+#### Method: *Profile::delete ⇢ undefined*

+Deletes the given profile.
+If this the current profile, `Profile.current` will return undefined.